-Thinking about Behaviours that Challenge as Communication
+Thinking about behaviours that challenge as communication

-Another way to think about behaviours that challenge is to consider behaviours that challenge as a form of communication.
+Another way to think about behaviours that challenge is to consider them as a form of communication.
 This is a useful analogy as it allows us to understand that behaviours that challenge can, in fact, be a very adaptive behaviour.
 This is particularly so when people have poor expressive communication and a limited repertoire of behaviours that they may call upon in order to communicate what they need.